Skip advert

 Advertisement - Article continues below

-Because hybrid cars (especially plug-in hybrids) don't always fire up the engine straight away, this can delay you from seeing steam coming from your exhaust.
+If you drive a hybrid car, especially a plug-in hybrid car, you’re likely to also see white smoke or condensation coming from the exhaust pipe.
+This is because hybrid cars don’t always fire up the engine straight away, which can delay you from seeing steam coming from your exhaust.
 Depending on how much battery range you drive on, you could see steam from your exhaust well into your journey.
 But this again is nothing to worry about, it's just a delayed reaction to the same heating process mentioned above.

-If the white smoke coming from the exhaust is thicker and doesn't stop, it is still steam, but also an indicator of a more severe issue that will be caused by your car's coolant leaking into the engine.
+If the white smoke coming from the exhaust is thicker and doesn't stop even when the car is up to working temperature, it is still steam, but also an indicator of a more severe issue that will be caused by your car's coolant leaking into the engine.
 This can be caused by a failed head gasket (the seal between the engine block and the head that sits on top), which could be a pricey repair, but not as expensive as needing to repair a cracked engine block or cylinder head.

 If the leak is minor, but won't go away, then it will need repairing because leaving it will only make matters worse.
 It could even result in engine failure, which will be a very expensive repair.
 This could mean replacing the engine entirely, although if it's too expensive to do this, the car will probably be written off.